 On June 14, 2017, President Trump signed into law the Follow the Rules Act, an important extension of the Whistleblower Protection Act (WPA).

-The Follow the Rules Act overturns the Rainey decision, and prohibits agencies from taking personnel actions against employees who refuse orders that would require the employee to violate a law, rule, or regulation.
+The Follow the Rules Act overturns the Rainey decision and gives employees more protections.
+Agency can’t take personnel actions against employees who refuse orders that would require violations of laws, rules, or regulations.

 In introducing the bill last year, Congressman Sean Duffy (R-WI) gave the following example:

 Congress directed the President to promulgate rules and regulations regarding sanctions against North Korea.
-Without the additional protections of the Follow the Rules Act, federal employees who were directed to violate North Korea sanctions would have no whistleblower protections under the WPA.
+Without the Follow the Rules Act, employees who refused to follow orders to violate North Korea sanctions would have no whistleblower protections.

-Representative Gerry Connolly (D-VA) said of the bill, “we need to do all we can to ensure that federal employees are allowed to perform their jobs free from political pressure to violate laws, rules, and regulations.”
+Representative Gerry Connolly (D-VA) said, “[W]e need to do all we can to ensure that federal employees are allowed to perform their jobs free from political pressure to violate laws, rules, and regulations.”

-If you have been subjected to an adverse personnel action following a protected disclosure regarding illegal or improper activity, contact us today.
+If your employer took an adverse personnel action against you for complaining about illegal or improper activity, contact Alan Lescht and Associates today.
 We offer results-driven legal services to federal employees around the world.